• March 14, 2022

 Equity: A Primary Lens for LWCF Funding

-Addressing these inequities requires systemic attention, careful inventory documentation, and a sense of urgency.
-The recent permanent authorization of the Land and Water Conservation Fund may be a major differentiator in establishing equity among parks, making long-overdue gains in health equity and racial justice in the built environment, and helping to improve the quality of life for residents in underrepresented communities.
+Parks are important essential services for the health and well-being of people and communities.
+However, not all residents have equal access to parks and the benefits they provide, or equal amenities across parks in all areas of the community.
+Addressing these inequities requires systematic attention, careful inventory documentation, and a sense of urgency.
+The permanent authorization of the Land and Water Conservation Fund may be a huge help in establishing equity among parks, making long-overdue gains in health equity and racial justice in the built environment, and helping to improve the quality of life for residents in underrepresented communities.
 Access to a great park shouldn’t have anything to do with the neighborhood a person lives in.

-As communities work within the guidelines of their State Comprehensive Outdoor Recreation Plan, they have the opportunity to seek the input of neighborhoods where change is needed most to guide where LWCF funding can help create park spaces that are healthy, safe, and equitable for all.
+As communities work within the guidelines of their State Comprehensive Outdoor Recreation Plan (SCORP), they have the opportunity to seek feedback neighborhoods where change is needed most to guide where LWCF funding can help create park spaces that are healthy, safe, and equitable for all.
 As a reminder, every State must prepare and regularly update a SCORP to set forth an implementation program to meet the goals identified by its citizens and elected leaders.

 All grant applications submitted must be in accordance with the priorities listed in its action plan.
 Each State also develops an Open Project Selection Process which contains a set of project-ranking selection criteria that allow scoring of proposals according to how well they meet the needs and priorities published in the SCORP.